Inference of Causal Effects when Control Variables are Unknown: Abstract

 \section{Abstract}

-Conventional methods in causal effect inference typically rely on specifying a valid set of adjustment variables.
+Conventional methods in causal effect inference typically rely on specifying a valid set of control variables.
 When this set is unknown or misspecified, inferences will be erroneous.
-We propose a method for inferring average causal effects when the adjustment set is unknown.
-When the data-generating process belongs to the class of acyclical linear structural equation models, we prove that the method yields asymptotically valid confidence intervals.
-Our results build upon a smooth characterization of linear acyclic directed graphs.
-We verify the capability of the method to produce valid confidence intervals for average causal effects using synthetic data, even when the appropriate adjustment sets are unknown.
+We propose a method for inferring average causal effects when all potential confounders are observed, but the control variables are unknown.
+When the data-generating process belongs to the class of acyclical linear structural causal models, we prove that the method yields asymptotically valid confidence intervals.
+Our results build upon a smooth characterization of linear directed acyclic graphs.
+We verify the capability of the method to produce valid confidence intervals for average causal effects using synthetic data, even when the appropriate specification of control variables is unknown.